HKuz/DSforC/README.md

 ## License

 Original datasets, which are saved in a `/Data` folder under their respective project, retain any original license and use policy under which they were released.
+Sources for datasets are noted in the project README or Jupyter Notebook.
 All other work in this repository falls under the GPL v2.0 software license.
 Sources are noted where possible.